 What Are Special Damages?

-Special damages accounts for the financial losses you have incurred due to negligent actions in a beauty salon.
+Special damages account for the financial losses you have incurred caused by the harm you experienced.
 This usually covers:

 Special damages may not be awarded for your specific claim.
 For this reason, you must keep any evidence you have of your injury’s financial impacts, like receipts, payslips, bank statements, and invoices.